Teamsters 117 PPC Contract

 Section 2.
 Employees working three or more hours longer than a normal work day shall be allowed at least one 30 minute meal period prior to or during the overtime period.
 If required by the department to eat lunch during worktime, the employee shall be paid for the meal period.

 Section 3.
 Employees shall be allowed a rest period of not less than 10 minutes on the University’s time for each four hours of working time.
 Rest periods shall be scheduled as near as possible to the midpoint of the work period.
 No employee shall be required to work more than three hours without a rest period.

 Section 4.
 Where the nature of the work allows employees to take intermittent rest periods equivalent to 10 minutes for each four hours worked, scheduled rest periods are not required.

 Section 1.
 Permanent employees shall receive vacation with pay as outlined below.
-Accrual begins with the date of hire to a permanent position and may be used on a pro rata basis following the successful completion of six months employment.
+Accrual begins with the date of hire to a permanent position and may be used on a pro rata basis.

 Section 2.
 Employees hired before July 1, 2013, shall accrue vacation leave based on the first and successive years of University service at the following rate: